Workplace mental health: 4 things you should know about OCD in the workplace

 When to intervene and offer workplace mental health help:

-It’s not easy for people to know when they need to seek help, but employers can make sure that workplace mental health is a comfortable subject for all staff to talk about and accept.
-It’s essential to seek help when the condition is making it hard to maintain a healthy and balanced lifestyle.
-By this, we mean not being able to maintain close relationships or conducting daily activities such as heading to work.
+It’s not easy for people to know when they need help, but employers can make sure that workplace mental health is a comfortable subject for all staff to discuss and accept.
+It’s essential to seek help when the condition makes it hard to maintain a healthy and balanced lifestyle.
+By this, we mean not being able to maintain close relationships or conduct daily activities such as heading to work.

-But it can be faced; it can be overcome, recovery is possible.
+But it can be faced; it can be overcome, OCD recovery is possible.

 “Inside, I was miserable.
 I wouldn’t have believed anything could have changed this.
 But I told myself I needed to do CBT for me – and I stuck to it.
 I went to every single session and came out the other side.” – Ava.